Ten tips you MUST read to protect yourself

 6. Legitimate emails from your bank they won’t link you directly to the online banking page.
 Nor will they include forms to fill out.
 Fake email scams of this type are known as phishing.

-8. Card not present fraud is very common with losses of £224 million between January and June 2016, says Which?.
+8. Card not present fraud is very common.
 This is when your card details are stolen and used to buy something online or over the phone where the card can’t actually be shown.
 It’s imperative to tell your bank if you have any suspicious transactions on your account.
 Often the fraudster will try a test transaction for a tiny sum first.

 9. Vigilance is your most useful tool.
 Check your bank account every day.
 Make sure you know where your credit and debit cards are the whole time.
 Ignore emails asking for money: delete them without reading.